 Note: Since we will be heating the oil until it’s shimmering (shimmering oil is hot but not yet smoking) before adding the peppers, it’s important to dry them throughly with a paper towel first.

 Now, let’s talk about the seasonings.
 Typically, the sauce is a mixture of minced garlic, soy sauce, rice vinegar, sugar and water.
 I like whisking them in a small bowl first to save time later while cooking.

 This pan-seared green chili pepper is a great appetizer or a vegetable side dish that could be made in no time.
-If you like this recipe, don’t forget to leave a rating and share it with your friends!
+If you like this recipe, please leave a rating and share it with your friends!

 - 4-6 Basque fryer green chili peppers